 ASPIRING FILMMAKERS WORKSHOP

-Since its creation, the goal of Black Warrior Film Festival has been to connect students to film.
-The directors of BWFF, in partnership with the College of Communication and Information Sciences and the Journalism and Creative Media Department at the University of Alabama, are proud to present the Aspiring Filmmakers Workshop.
-Led by film students and faculty from the University of Alabama, we aim to instruct students in grades 8 through 12 in the art of developing, filming, and editing short films.
+Since it's creation, the goal of Black Warrior Film Festival has been to connect students to film.
+The directors of BWFF, in partnership with the College of Communication and Information Sciences and the Journalism and Creative Media Department at The University of Alabama, are proud to present the Aspiring Filmmakers Workshop.
+Led by film students and faculty from the University of Alabama, we aim to instruct students in grades 6 through 12 in the art of developing, filming, and editing short films.

 REESE PHIFER HALL

 Reese Phifer Hall is home to the College of Communication and Information Sciences on the University of Alabama campus.
 This building is where your participant will be learning from outstanding UA faculty and students and working with industry standard equipment!

 Maya Champion joined the faculty at the University of Alabama in the spring of 2013.
 She serves as advisor for the Department of Journalism and Creative Media and teaches critical studies and producing courses.
 She received an MFA in screenwriting from Columbia University and a BFA in film production from New York University.
 Champion previously taught critical studies courses at the University of Southern Mississippi.
 She has more than 10 years experience as a writer, filmmaker, producer, and teacher.

 Champion will be leading the development and writing day of the Aspiring Filmmakers Workshop.